deepskies/DeepAstroUDA/README.md

 `deep_astro --image-path-text={path\to\referenced\file}	`

-Please ensure that the directory specified by your image path has the following structure:
+If you provide a source and target, please ensure that the directory specified by your image path has the following structure:

-`./image-directory

-  -> /source/

-  -> /target/
-`
+    .
+    ├── ...
+    ├── image-directory                    # Your image data
+    │   ├── source          # Your source dataset
+    │   ├── target         # Your target dataset
+    │   └── ...
+    └── ...

+If you do not provide a source and target, but instead only an image directory without any data splits, your dataset will have a source and target structure applied automatically.
+This will be done by splitting the data in half and manually adding noise to the created target dataset.

 If you are already aware of the number of unknown classes in your dataset, please specify in your `config.json` and use the appropriate command.
 For example, if you supply the unknown classes, you would have the following parameters set in your configuration file: